 It is the pesticide user's responsibility to ensure that all products are registered for the intended use.
 Read and follow the applicable restrictions and limitations and directions for use on all product labels involved in tank mixing.
-Users must follow the most restrictive directions for use and precautionary statements of each product in the tank mixture.
+Users must follow the most restrictive directions for use and pre-cautionary statements of each product in the tank mixing.